-FarmWeek Now featured the farm stewardship practices of NAAA member Joe Curless last week.
-Curless of Farm Air Inc. and Curless Flying Service in Astoria, Illinois, has improved the soil makeup of his farm through a combination of aerially seeded cover crops and striptilling.
+FarmWeek Now featured the farm stewardship practices of NAAA member Joe Curless earlier this month.
+Curless of Farm Air Inc. and Curless Flying Service in Astoria, Illinois, has improved the soil makeup of his farm through a combination of aerially seeded cover crops and strip-tilling.
 He has been aerially applying cover crops on his farm since 2008.
 The results he has achieved through those experiences lead Curless to believe "he's found some systems that make using cover crops more convenient with significant results," FarmWeek Now reports.